lake-wg/edhoc/draft-ietf-lake-edhoc.md

 If any processing step fails, the Responder SHOULD send an EDHOC error message back, formatted as defined in {{error}}.
 Sending error messages is essential for debugging but MAY e.g., be skipped if a session cannot be found or due to denial-of-service reasons, see {{dos}}.
 If an error message is sent, the session MUST be discontinued.

-After verifying message_3, the Responder is assured that the Initiator has calculated the key PRK_4x3m (explicit key confirmation) and that no other party than the Responder can compute the key.
+After verifying message_3, the Responder is assured that the Initiator has calculated the key PRK_4x3m (explicit key confirmation) and that no other party than the Initiator can compute the key.
 The Responder can securely send protected application data and store the keying material PRK_4x3m and TH_4.

 ## EDHOC Message 4 {#m4}